 The batteries should be removed and stored in a warm place when not using your motorhome for an extended period of time.
 Mark the cables, positive and negative, for easy identification.
 Batteries are not to be stored on concrete floors.
-The batteries require periodic charging during storage.
 If the motorhome is to be stored for a long period of time, it is recommended that all of the batteries inside the unit be removed from clocks, radios, smoke alarms, etc. This will prevent unnecessary drain and corrosion of the batteries.
 The coach batteries are 6 volt RV/Marine deep cycle batteries.
 This type of battery consumes water and must be filled periodically.
 Please be sure to check the battery water level on a regular basis.
 Consult the owner's manual supplied by the battery manufacturer.